[Author: Text & Illustration: Bill Fischer]

 Signal and noise

-We can think of color as a signal that communicates, emotion, information and attention.
+We can think of color as a signal that draws attention to information.
+That information may be a narrative, an emotion, a description, or a data set.
+Noise is color that distracts from the information.
 Depending on a person's color-abilities, environment and technology, colors can shift indiscriminately.
-When a color shifts in a way that changes the signal (the emotion, the information or the the attention) it receives, it begins to devolve into noise.
+When a color shifts in a way that diminishes the attention it attracts, the signal is lost and we are left with noise.

 New categories for defining color signals need to be developed if they are to be universal.
 For that reason, I am focusing this guide on the concept of attention.
 That is, prioritizing the amount of attention a color can attract through a variety of hue, saturation, and value shifts, relative to its adjacent colors.